-Level of integrity Low/None Medium High M2 - Effects of UA Criterion #1 (Technical design) Does not meet the 'medium' level criterion (a) Effects of impact dynamics and post impact hazards are significantly reduced although it can be assumed that a fatality may still occur. (b) When applicable, in case of malfunctions, failures or any combinations thereof that may lead to a crash, the UAS contains all the elements required for the activation of the mitigation. (c) When applicable, any failure or malfunction of the proposed mitigation itself (e.g., inadvertent activation) does not adversely affect the safety of the operation.
+Level of integrity Low/None Medium High M2 - Effects of UA Criterion #1 (Technical design) Does not meet the 'medium' level criterion (a) Effects of impact dynamics and post impact hazards1 are significantly reduced although it can be assumed that a fatality may still occur. (b) When applicable, in case of malfunctions, failures or any combinations thereof that may lead to a crash, the UAS contains all the elements required for the activation of the mitigation. (c) When applicable, any failure or malfunction of the proposed mitigation itself (e.g., inadvertent activation) does not adversely affect the safety of the operation.
 Same as medium.
-In addition: (a) When applicable, the activation of the mitigation is automated . (b) The effects of impact dynamics and post impact hazards are reduced to a level where it can be reasonably assumed that a fatality will not occur . impact dynamics are reduced (e.g., parachute) Comments N/A Examples of post impact hazards include fires and the release of high- energy parts.
-The applicant retains the discretion to implement an additional manual activation function.
-Emerging research and upcoming industry standards will help applicants to substantiate compliance with this integrity criterion.
+In addition: (a) When applicable, the activation of the mitigation is automated 2 . (b) The effects of impact dynamics and post impact hazards are reduced to a level where it can be reasonably assumed that a fatality will not occur 3 . impact dynamics are reduced (e.g., parachute) Comments N/A 1 Examples of post impact hazards include fires and the release of high- energy parts.
+2 The applicant retains the discretion to implement an additional manual activation function.
+3 Emerging research and upcoming industry standards will help applicants to substantiate compliance with this integrity criterion.
 Criterion #2 (Procedures, if applicable) Any equipment used to reduce the effect of the UA impact dynamics is installed and maintained in accordance with the manufacturer's instructions.
-Comments / The distinction between a low, a medium and a high level of robus Notes criterion is achieved through the level of assurance (Table 3.7 below Criterion #3 (Training, if applicable) onsible for the installation and maintenance of the ct of the UA impact dynamics are identified and applicant. measures proposed to Comments / Notes n between a low, a medium and a high level of rob eved through the level of assurance (Table 3.7 belo
+4 Comments / Notes4 The distinction between a low, a medium and a high le criterion is achieved through the level of assurance (TabCriterion #3 (Training, if applicable)Personnel responsible for the installation and maintena reduce the effect of the UA impact dynamics are identified trained by the applicant.5 measures proposed to Comments / Notes n between a low, a medium and a high level of rob eved through the level of assurance (Table 3.7 belo